arcticblizzard/Coinmarch/docs/player-introduction/campaign-frame.md

 You and your crew are a handpicked band of opportunists, specialists, and misfits—each drawn by the promise of gold, the thrill of discovery, or a debt only Coinmarch can settle.
 Together you form a loose fellowship: rogues who slip unseen through moonlit rooftops; informants who trade dangerous secrets in hushed tones; and outcasts who know every hidden passage in the city’s underbelly.

 Your purpose is simple and flexible: carve out your own fortunes and forge your own legends.
 Perhaps you’ll liberate locked vaults, broker alliances between rival guilds, or delve into the Middens in search of forgotten relics.
-The specifics are yours to decide—but rest assured: in a city built on commerce and conspiracy, your ambitions will shape Kolnmark’s future… or see you swallowed by its shadows.
+The specifics are yours to decide—but rest assured: in a city built on commerce and conspiracy, your ambitions will shape Coinmarch’s future… or see you swallowed by its shadows.

 ## Communities
 Coinmarch is a thriving port city of roughly 50,000 souls, where every race and station of life converges beneath the same sky.
 From the sun-washed spires of the Upper City to the bustling markets and shadowed alleys of the Lower City, and down into the winding tunnels of the Midden, each tier tells a different story.
 Above, marble facades and gilded balconies speak of wealth and influence; below, crowded streets and hidden bazaars hum with ambition and survival; and beneath it all, the ancient stone corridors of the Middens pulse with secret histories and untold dangers.